Transforming buildings facades without compromising security.

 façade gommage®, on the other hand, presents no such concerns.
 At the end of each day’s cleaning, the cabin is simply retracted on its hydraulic boom, making access to the building impossible.
 Heightened security also extends to safety considerations.
 By contrast, nebulous spray techniques are accompanied by the safety risks associated with using high volumes of water, inconveniencing and potentially endangering both operatives and passers-by.
 DOFF steam processes incur evident burn/scald hazards, whilst chemical procedures bring with them very obvious risk factors, necessitating higher levels of protection, not only for operatives and the public but also the fabric of the building itself.

 By contrast, façade gommage® simply uses a by-product from aluminium smelting – an ultra-fine, inert and non-toxic powder with no chemical properties – better for the cleaning personnel themselves and, as the dirt-powder mix is drawn away from the building in a sealed system, effectively quarantined from contact with passers-by or occupants of the building.

-The highest security credentials it could attain, façade gommage® was chosen by the Bank of England, cleaning its entire 13,000m2 Portland Stone exterior in just 16 weekends.
-The pinnacle of the financial sector, restored to its original splendour by Thomann-Hanry®, a company at the top of its game.
+The highest security credentials it could attain, façade gommage® was chosen by the Bank of England, cleaning its entire 13,000 sq. m.
+Portland stone exterior in just 16 weekends.
+The pinnacle of the financial sector restored to its original splendour by Thomann-Hanry®, a company at the top of its game.